ovac/guardrails/resources/docs/bots-and-automation.md

 # Bots & Automation

 Bots can open approval requests (as initiators) or receive events to notify teams.
-Guardrails stores the `actor_staff_id`, so consider creating a service account user for your bot.
+Guardrails stores the `actor_id`, so consider creating a service account user for your bot.

 ## Service Accounts as Initiators